whokilledkenney/learnr/README.md

 * R objects are _immutable_, which means that you don't have to write code in order to change an object's state.
 Instead, you work with objects as values, and operations on objects create new objects when you need a new "state".
 * Think of R objects and classes as abstract data structures.

-## 2.1 Types of Objects
+## 2.1 What "Types" Mean

 * You have values (objects) and associated operations you can do on these values.
 These processes are usually implemented via classes or a _class system/hierarchy_ in most object-oriented languages.
+Class systems are controlled by the `class()` function.
 * _Type specifications_ define which functions can be applied to certain objects.
 * **_Types_** determine what you can do with objects.
 * The operations you can do with a particular object are simply determined by which functions you can call on the objects.